-Trees can be protected in law - via Tree Preservation Orders (TPOs) or by virtue of them growing in a Conservation Area - by the Government's Town & Country Planning Act 1990. (the Act).
+Act).
 Trees may also be protected by Planning Conditions.
-If any of these apply, written LPA permission/consent is required before protected trees can be pruned or felled.
-Contravention of the Act may carry a fine of up to $\pounds 20,000$ and a criminal record.
+If any of these apply, written LPA permission/consent is required before protected trees can be pruned or felled\.
+Contravention of the Act may carry a fine of up to £20,000 and a criminal record.

-Exceptions include those trees that are dead/hazardous or those that are causing an actionable nuisance to a thirdparty.
+\ Exceptions include those trees that are dead/hazardous or those that are causing an actionable nuisance to a third-party.
 In any event, evidence must be provided to defend the removal of such trees.